alainwolf/roll.urown.net/desktop/gpg.rst

 Disable Seahorse GnuPG-agent
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Seahorse is a GNOME application for managing encryption keys and passwords in the GNOME Keyring.

 By default your GnuPG keys are managed by Seahorse.
 This can result in problems when using GnuPG 2.0 or newer versions.